lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab2-Fundamentals-NoEmojii-Samira.md

 Upon successful completion of this lab, you will be able to:
 1. Review roles installed on a Windows Server
 2. Apply administrative settings using Group Policies
+3. Applying the GPO’s and testing the results

 ### Lab Diagram: